gauthamsuresh09/meta_cm_offensive_detection/README.md

 - ProtoMAML
 - ProtoMAMLn

-## Supported base-learners
-All base-learners are based on the HuggingFace Transformers library, but in order to support learnable learning rates, the forward() method of the base-learner has to be implemented in a functional way (see ```meta_bert.py```).
-Hence, base-learner support is limited to:
-- BERT
-- XLM-Roberta
-- DistilBert

-So for instance in order to use the base multilingual version of bert as base-learner, the ```pretrained_weights``` option has to be set to ```bert-base-multilingual-cased ```.

 ## Running an experiment
 An experiment involves training the XLM-R model using meta-learning and then finetuning it on the offensive language detection dataset.